 - Phone: +852 2549 9254

 For a quick getaway from the city, head south to Repulse Bay.
 The Pulse is perched on a long strip of beach where residents and tourists alike come to sunbathe, relax, and take in the enchanting presence of the sea.
 The shopping complex includes a group of restaurants, cafes, and a yoga and fitness studio.

 - Address: 28 Beach Rd

 - Phone: +852 2815 8888

 INNOVATION TOWER AT POLYUArchitectural Sight

-‘Minimal’ isn’t a word to describe Hong Kong, but the Innovation Tower goes against the grain.
+‘Minimal’ isn’t often a word used to describe Hong Kong, but the Innovation Tower goes against the grain in this regard.
 Designed by the late Zaha Hadid, the tower rises above the brick-coloured tiles of the Hong Kong Polytechnic University.
-For those who appreciate clean, modern lines of contemporary architecture, the concrete and fluid white walls here are a breath of fresh air from the otherwise dense urban landscape of the city.
+For those who appreciate the clean, modern lines of contemporary architecture, the concrete and fluid white walls here are a breath of fresh air from the otherwise dense urban landscape of the city.

 - Address: The Hong Kong Polytechnic University, Hung Hom, Kowloon

 - Website: http://www.sd.polyu.edu.hk/en/j.c.-innovation-tower/visit